paulmillr/noble-hashes/README.md

 Overall size of all primitives is ~1800 TypeScript LOC, or 35KB minified (12KB gzipped).
 You can select specific functions, SHA256-only would be ~400 LOC / 6.5KB minified (3KB gzipped).

+The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).

 ### This library belongs to *noble* crypto

 > **noble-crypto** — high-security, easily auditable set of contained cryptographic libraries and tools.